CENHM/THOI/README.md

 pip install git+https://github.com/openai/CLIP.git
 ```

 ## 1.2.
-MANO model and code
+MANO

 We use [MANO](https://mano.is.tue.mpg.de/) model and MANO implimentation in [smplx](https://github.com/vchoutas/smplx) package.
-Note that you should follow the licenses of the dataset you download.
+Note that you should follow the licenses of MANO.

 - Download models (Models & Code) from the [MANO](https://mano.is.tue.mpg.de/) website.
 - Unzip and copy the MANO models folder `.../mano_v*/models` into `.../Text2HOI/models/components/mano`